Interview with UK VA, Becky Considine

 What’s the best thing about being a VA?

-Having the freedom to choose when I work and being able to work around my young family.
-Through networking, I’ve met many interesting people and being a VA has definitely opened up my mind to new ways of thinking, working and opportunities and to a whole new world of business.
+Through networking, I’ve met many interesting people, and being a VA has opened up my eyes and mind to new ways of thinking, working, and opportunities, as well as to the whole world of business – business is constantly evolving.

 What’s the hardest thing about being a VA?